redsh4de/monero-site/src/content/moneropedia/en/coinbase.md

 ---
-summary: 'a special type of transaction included in each block, which contains a small amount of Monero sent to the miner as a reward for their mining work'
+summary: "a special type of transaction included in each block, which contains a small amount of Monero sent to the miner as a reward for their mining work"
 title: Coinbase
 terms: ["coinbase-transaction"]
 ---